 BAFTA announces finalists for Young Game Designers Awards

-The winners will be revealed at a special ceremony on Saturday 25 July
+The winners, including inspiring educators, will be revealed at a special ceremony on Saturday 8 July

-On 1st July 2015, The British Academy of Film and Television Arts (BAFTA) announced the finalists in a nation-wide game design competition for 10-18 year-olds.
-The 40 young hopefuls, who were selected by a jury of industry experts, will attend a special awards ceremony at BAFTA’s headquarters, 195 Piccadilly in London, on Saturday 25 July, where the winners will be revealed.
+London, 14 June: The British Academy of Film and Television Arts (BAFTA) has today announced the finalists in a nation-wide competition to find the game designers of the future, and the educators who inspire them.
+The winners, chosen by a panel of games professionals, will be revealed at a special awards ceremony at BAFTA’s headquarters, 195 Piccadilly in London on Saturday 8 July.